 Ever wonder why some of your succulents die after blooming?
-It may sound scary, but it is really not.
+It may sound scary, but it is not.
 Your succulents may be monocarpic.
-"Mono" means "once", and "caprice" means "fruit".
+"Mono" means "once," and "caprice" means "fruit."
 Therefore, once the single flower has come and gone, fruit or seeds are set, and the parent plant can die.
-A monocarpic succulent only flower once and then dies.
+A monocarpic succulent only flowers once and then dies.

 Common Monocarpic Succulents

-Agave and Sempervivum are commonly grown monocarpic plants.
-There are many more plants that follow this life cycle strategy.
+Agave and Sempervivum are commonly grown monocarpic plants, but many more follow this life cycle strategy.
 Occasionally, as in the case of the Joshua Tree, just a stem dies after flowering, but the remainder of the plant still thrives.
 Not every plant in every genus is monocarpic, as in the case of Agave.
 Kalanchoe luciae and most Aeoniums are also monocarpic.

 The plant uses all its energy for one final bloom and fruiting and has nothing left to sustain itself.